 The primary distinction between Alternatives B and C is a difference in management structure with the Commission replacing the volunteer Trust Board.
 Both Alternatives B and C clearly describe an enhanced visitor experience, with a stronger preservation and educational outreach mission.
-Under these alternatives, agriculture, natural resources, viewsheds, aquifer recharge areas, wild-life habitat and the wide range of beneficial uses of the environment referred to in NEPA are addressed, and staff adequate to fulfill the mission is requested.
+Under these alternatives, agriculture, natural resources, view sheds, aquifer recharge areas, wild-life habitat and the wide range of beneficial uses of the environment referred to in NEPA are addressed, and staff adequate to fulfill the mission is requested.
+The establishment of an overlay district in unincorporated areas of the Reserve would be a valuable and powerful tool in addressing NEPA provisions 3-6, above.